Mediation

 If the dispute involves a lease provision, rent payments, or the conditions of the unit, you should bring a copy of the lease, photos, bills or receipts and any other relevant documents to the dispute.
 DO NOT BRING ANY WITNESSES.

-If the agreement is not realized, the parties are instructed to contact the CDSP and speak to the mediator handling the case.
-At that time there may be a second effort to resolve the issue.
-If resolution is not possible, the case is sent to the court for hearing.
+If the agreement is not realized, the parties may contact the Mediation Services Office in the Help Center.
+The mediator who handled the case may be able to assist in clarifying the agreement.
+Ultimately, if resolution is not possible, the case will be returned to the court for further proceedings.